Company: Housing Assistance Council

 How to Apply

-Please email a resume and brief cover letter to firstname.lastname@example.org with “Executive Assistant” in the subject line.
-Applications considered as received, with interviews starting immediately.
+Please email a resume and brief cover letter to firstname.lastname@example.org with Research Associate in the subject line.
+Applications will be reviewed upon receipt, with interviews starting immediately.
+Submissions received without cover letters with the required salary information will not be considered.